CZ-NIC/knot/doc/introduction.rst

 DNS features:

-* Master and slave operation
+* Primary and secondary (master and slave) operation
 * Internet class (IN)
 * DNS extension (EDNS0)
 * TCP and UDP protocols